-UTS has exchange partner agreements (opens an external site) with more than 200 universities in 38 countries.
+UTS has exchange partner agreements (opens an external site) with more than 240 universities in over 40 countries.
 When shortlisting universities you may like to take the below considerations into account.
 Feedback reports from students who have been on exchange are available on UTSOnline, which you can access once you have attended a Global Exchange Information Session.

 If you are studying subjects in a LOTE you are advised to attain UTS Level 8 language proficiency before departure.
 You will also need to meet your host university’s language requirements.

 To find subjects at the partner university you can check the following resources: